lukensmall/pkg_ping/README.md

 ### It determines and prints the fastest OpenBSD mirror(s) for your version and architecture for the /etc/installurl file and if run as root, will write the fastest successful one to disk unless -f is used.

+### New feature:

+I added more verbosity for your curiosity.
+It will print out the downloaded raw mirror list and a single complete download of the SHA256 files or time file with a 5th -v or -vvvvv

 ### Major update:

 It works for 7.8.
 OpenBSD won't let me declare malloc_options and change it later.